AvineshTripathi/edu-client/CONTRIBUTING.md

 Whenever you want to contribute to any project.
 It is best practice that you should create a branch and push the branch as PR rather than directly pushing main/master branch

-1. `git branch` will list all the branched in the repository
+1. `git branch` will list all the branches in the repository
-2. Now type `git branch <your-branch-name>`
+2. Now type `git branch <your-branch-name>` to create your branch
 3. You can check the created branch by `git branch`
 4. But still if you start editing the edits will go to the main branch.
-To change the path of the edits type in `git checkout <your-branch-name>`
+To change the path type in `git checkout <your-branch-name>`
 5. Now you are ready to do the desired changes.